ElCosmoXD/QuickExtension/README.md

 ![img_3](images/3.png)

-With everything done, you can now see that in your specified header/source folders are now the new files with the initial code for a class.
+With everything done, you can now see that your specified header/source folders have the created files with some initial code for a class.

 # Customization
 The files that this plugin generates are very easy to customize, the templates that this plugin uses are located in `addons/QuickExtension/Templates`.